Thursday, August 25, 2022

 including rumination?

-As one Harvest moon
+As the last Harvest moon

 acquired a goatee of clouds,

-to whiskering a weak chin
+to whisker a weak chin

 as if your own ruined beauty